 Having captained Uruguay at the London 2012 Olympic Games, Suarez returned to Melwood ahead of the start of the new season and signed a new long-term deal to commit his future to Liverpool.

 The Uruguayan found the target 30 times in all competitions during a remarkable 2012-13 season and received the Standard Chartered Player of the Season award by a landslide majority.

-Having registered a ratio of more than a goal a game with a series of phenomenal displays in the first half of the next campaign, on December 20, 2013, Suarez signed a new long-term contract with the club.
+Having registered a ratio of more than a goal a game with a series of phenomenal displays in the first half of the next campaign, in December 2013, Suarez signed another new long-term contract with the club.